 Brooke has been on the board since 2011.
 She has served 5 years as president.
 Her background includes Organic Vegetable Gardening, Beekeeping, and Food Systems Education.
 She is so excited to be part of this exciting project with the Springfield Food Co-op.
 She sees this project as great potential to strengthen our local community, food system and economy in a unique and dynamic way.

 Steve Greene – Treasurer

 In 1975, Steve opened a restaurant in Springfield, and has worked in and around Springfield ever since.
-He and his wife have been members of the Co-op through several iterations – first buying groups, then as neighbor with the tire store and now to the location tucked behind the local liquor store.
-He has worked in Springfield area for the last 44 years and has been on the board for 8 years.
+He and his wife have been members of the Co-op through several iterations – first buying groups, then as a neighbor with the tire store and now to the location tucked behind the local liquor store.
+He has worked in the Springfield area for the last 44 years and has been on the board for 8 years.
 It is with great pleasure that he is involved with the Co-op currently as it makes a move to downtown Springfield, where we hope to bring new vitality to a town that has seen better times.
-He believes the Co-op will bring new life to the area, which should attract young families, raise home prices, provide a town of some 11,000 people with a coffee shop, deli, health food store and alternative shopping experiences.
+He believes the Co-op will bring new life to the area, which should attract young families, raise home prices, provide a town of some 11,000 people with a coffee shop, deli, health food store, and alternative shopping experiences.

 Jane Sandelman – Director